 This page has some links to material which i've written for Fudge and some adaptions of other freely-available Fudge material.
-To make the content as accessible/copyable/editable as possible, it is distributed in its original format - OpenDocument Text (ODT).
-This format is supported by a number of word processors, most notably OpenOffice, which is available absolutely free for *NIX, Windows, and Mac OS/X. For those who are ODT-phobic, some of the documents are available in PDF format.
+The OpenDocument Text (ODT) files are supported by a number of word processors, most notably OpenOffice and LibreOffice, both of which are available absolutely free for *NIX, Windows, and that other proprietary OS.
+For those who are ODT-phobic, most of the documents below are also available in PDF format.

 The Fudge game system is copyrighted ©2000 by Grey Ghost Press, Inc. and is available for use under the Open Game License.
 See the fudgerpg.com website for more information.